-A large number of events are provided as well as variables containing the status of up to 6 keypad LEDs.
+A rich set of programming events are provided as well as variables containing the status of up to 6 keypad LEDs.

 - Use the free trial period or activate the driver at any time by assigning to this project the license you purchased from the driverCentral website (requires the driverCentral cloud driver).
 You may use multiple copies of this driver in your project.

 - Connect up to seven Control Output BUTTON_LINK connections to the real physical keypad's connections.
 Note that if your physical keypad is configured with double or triple buttons, there is no need to connect the unused bindings.
-The same is true when your keypad has a full length 6th button (not up/down arrows) – IN THIS CASE, DO NOT CONNECT THE DOWN BUTTON.
+The same is true when your keypad has a full length 6th button (not up/down arrows) – IN THIS CASE, DO NOT CONNECT THE ‘DOWN’ BUTTON.
 If you are using an older 3-button keypad, simply connect the first three bindings.
+Instead of connecting to a real physical keypad button, any input may be connected to a Contact Sensor to simulate a physical keypad button.
+In this case, review the properties and set accordingly.

-- Connect Control Input BUTTON_LINK connections to Lights and/or Advanced Lighting Scenes as appropriate.
+- Connect Control Input BUTTON_LINK connections to Lights, Blinds, Advanced Lighting Scenes and/or other devices as appropriate.
 Connecting to their Toggle connection is usually best.

 - Once you have entered Colors A to J for one driver, you may use the Action 'Broadcast Colors to Other Instances' to simplify your installation tasks.